“Education is not the learning of facts, but the training of minds to think.” Albert Einstein

 The system frankly never made sense to me, and I would often sit in class and wonder how most of what I was taught in class would have any real-life application.

-However, upon exploring the origins of the current education system, it has finally started to make perfect sense, and I have discovered that it is serving the very purpose it was designed to accomplish.
+But upon exploring the origins of the current education system, it has finally started to make perfect sense, and I have discovered that it is serving the very purpose it was designed to accomplish.

 What if I told you that it was never the objective of the current education system to nurture learning, curiosity, critical thinking and creativity in students, but in fact, to do quite the opposite.